Frequently Asked Questions

 Q. How can I find out if a grade change was completed?

 A. Grade changes take time.
 After a professor initiates an official grade change, it is forwarded for department and college approval.
 Then the registrar's office makes the changes on your record.
 The registrar's office will notify you by mail once the grade change is processed.
-You can also verify your grade change by viewing your transcript on ISIS.
+You can also verify your grade change by viewing your transcript on ONE.UF.
 The time frame can be clarified with your instructor's department.

 Q. How do I apply to graduate?